xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # My research interests include [Online Algorithms](/tags/online-algorithms), [Mechanism Design](/tags/mechanism-design), and [Machine Learning](/tags/machine-learning), with their applications to

 # [online algorithms](/tags/online-algorithms) and [market mechanisms](/tags/market-mechanisms). incentive-aligned systems  online algorithms and market mechanisms for the allocation of resources and services in the presence of self-interested users and uncertainty

+# in the presence of private data held by self-interested agents, with particular applications to computer networks, cloud computing, and energy systems.
 ---

 I am currently a Postdoctoral Fellow at the Dept. of Electrical & Computer Engineering, [University of Toronto](http://someurl), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).

 I received my Ph.D. degree in Electronic and Computer Engineering from [Hong Kong University of Science and Technology](https://www.ust.hk), advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, [Harvard University](https://www.harvard.edu/), hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

-I design [incentive-aware decisions](/research/#incentives) for the resource allocation and scheduling of  [networked systems and platforms](/research/#applications) in the presence of self-interested agents.
-The main application area of my research includes cloud computing, communication networks, and energy systems.
+I design [incentive-aware decisions](/research/#incentives) for [networked systems and platforms](/research/#applications) in the presence of private data held by self-interested agents.
+My research is driven by applications in computer networks, cloud computing and energy systems.